bessinnica/Loc-markdig-azuredocs-test/articles/security/protect-personal-data-in-transit-encryption.md

 [Perfect Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) (PFS) is also employed so that each connection between customers’ client systems and Microsoft’s cloud services use unique keys.
 Connections to Microsoft cloud services also take advantage of RSA based 2,048-bit encryption key lengths.
 The combination of TLS, RSA 2,048-bit key lengths, and PFS makes it much  more difficult for someone to intercept and access data that is in transit between Microsoft cloud services and customers.

-Data in transit is always encrypted in [Data Lake Store] (https://docs.microsoft.com/azure/data-lake-store/data-lake-store-security-overview).
+Data in transit is always encrypted in [Data Lake Store](https://docs.microsoft.com/azure/data-lake-store/data-lake-store-security-overview).
 In addition to encrypting data prior to storing to persistent media, the data is also always secured in transit by using HTTPS.
 HTTPS is the only protocol that is supported for the Data Lake Store REST interfaces.

 ## Summary